 - they can delay payment.
 Paper invoices are slow to deliver and take longer to process.
 Sending it by mail and expecting cash or checks in return is double trouble and causes great payment friction.

 Why do companies use paper invoices?
 Familiarity.
-Nevertheless, in light of the COVID-19 pandemic, companies have been undertaking massive endeavors to digitize their business processes—invoicing included—with 90% of companies resorting to full digitalization (Pymnts, 2021).
+Nevertheless, in light of the COVID-19 pandemic, companies have been undertaking massive endeavors to digitize their business processes—business invoicing included—with 90% of companies resorting to complete digitalization (Pymnts, 2021).

 How do you reduce friction in the payment process and save time and money?
 The answer is—modern invoicing.

-Therefore, modern invoicing must include at least one preferred means of frictionless payment.
+Therefore, modern business invoicing must include at least one preferred means of frictionless payment.

 What is a digital invoice?

 A digital invoice is an invoice that can be generated, viewed, and processed digitally.
-It is usually a PDF, Word file, or Excel sheet that is understood by a human reader—it has a visual form—and allows some sort of frictionless payment: a link or QR code with payment details, an online payment gateway, etc.
+It is usually a PDF, Word file, or Excel sheet that a human reader understands—it has a visual form—and allows some frictionless payment: a link or QR code with payment details, an online payment gateway, etc.